CrawfordGriffith/osi-cpm/cpm 1.4/README.md

 	command: load data into RAM from another OS (presumably OS65D), cold boot into CP/M and use SAVE to move the RAM data to disk.

+CPM.DMP

+	Dump of CPM.COM which should set up a disk for use with OSI CP/M 1.4 .
+	(as yet untested/verified)

 DSKDRV.MAC

 	FORTRAN-80 RUNTIME DISK DRIVER -- CP/M VERSIONS